• Home

 TRUJILLO HISTORY

 The history of Trujillo has its beginning in ancient times, as the area at the mouth of the Moche River was long a center of successive pre-European cultures.
 They extended their domains along the northern coast of Peru.
+The archaeological history of this region goes back to the early pre-ceramic period.
+For example, Huaca Prieta was occupied as early as 4700 BC.

 Several ancient cultures developed in this area: the Cupisnique, the Moche and Chimu.
 Numerous archaeological sites and monumental remains attest to the high degree of complexity of these civilizations.